Virgil-Derek/Milestone-Project-One-Bandpage-EdgarMorris/README.md

 * Requirements
     1. Band/management should be easy enough to navigate through to add tour schedules, photographs and the latest news.
+    2. Visitors shoudl be guided easily towards Tour schedule, and store.